 2. We will perform a visual inspection of the home/building and provide you with a written report identifying the defects that we (1) observed and (2) deemed material.
 The report is only supplementary to the seller’s disclosure.

-3. Unless otherwise noted in this Agreement or not possible, we will perform the inspection in accordance with the current Standards of Practice (SOP) of the International Association of Certified Home Inspectors (“InterNACHI”), posted at www.nachi.org/sop.
+3. Unless otherwise noted in this Agreement, or not possible, we will perform the inspection in accordance with the current Standards of Practice (SOP) of the International Association of Certified Home Inspectors (“InterNACHI®”), posted at www.nachi.org/sop.
 If your jurisdiction has adopted mandatory standards that differ from InterNACHI’s SOP, we will perform the inspection in accordance with your jurisdiction’s standards.
 You understand that InterNACHI’s SOP contains limitations, exceptions, and exclusions.
-InterNACHI is not a party to this Agreement, has no control over us, and does not employ or supervise us.
+InterNACHI® is not a party to this Agreement, has no control over us, and does not employ or supervise us.

-4. Unless otherwise indicated in writing, we will NOT test for the presence of radon, a harmful gas.
+4. Unless otherwise indicated in writing, we will not test for the presence of radon, a harmful gas.
 Unless otherwise indicated in writing, we will not test for mold.
-Unless otherwise indicated in writing, we will not test for compliance with applicable building codes or for the presence of or for any potential dangers arising from the presence of asbestos, lead paint, soil contamination, or other environmental hazards or violations.
+Unless otherwise indicated in writing, we will not test for compliance with applicable building codes or for the presence of (or for any potential dangers arising from the presence of) asbestos, lead paint, soil contamination, or other environmental hazards or violations.
 If any structure you want us to inspect is a log structure or includes log construction, you understand that such structures have unique characteristics that may make it impossible for us to inspect and evaluate them.
 Therefore, the scope of our inspection will not include decay of the interior of logs in log walls, log foundations or roofs, or similar defects.

 5. Our inspection and report are for your use only.
-You give us permission to discuss our observations with real estate agents, owners, repair persons, or other interested parties.
+You must give us permission to discuss our observations with real estate agents, owners, repair persons, or other interested parties.
 You will be the sole owner of the report and all rights to it.
-We are not responsible for use or misinterpretation by third parties, and third parties who rely on it in any way do so at their own risk and release us (including employees and business entities) from any liability whatsoever.
+We are not responsible for its use or misinterpretation by third parties, and third parties who rely on it in any way do so at their own risk, and release us (including employees and business entities) from any liability whatsoever.
 If you or any person acting on your behalf provide the report to a third party who then sues you and/or us, you release us from any liability and agree to pay our costs and legal fees in defending any action naming us.
-Our inspection and report are in no way a guarantee or warranty, express or implied, regarding the future use, operability, habitability or suitability of the home/building or its components.
+Our inspection and report are in no way a guarantee or warranty, express or implied, regarding the future use, operability, habitability, or suitability of the home/building or its components.
 We disclaim all warranties, express or implied, to the fullest extent allowed by law.

 6. LIMITATION ON LIABILITY AND DAMAGES.
 We assume no liability for the cost of repair or replacement of unreported defects, either current or arising in the future.
 In all cases, our liability is limited to liquidated damages in an amount not greater than 1.5 times the fee you paid us.
-You waive any claim for consequential, exemplary, special or incidental damages or for the loss of the use of the home/building.
-You acknowledge that this liquidated damages is not a penalty, but that we intend it to: (i) reflect the fact that actual damages may be difficult or impractical to ascertain; (ii) allocate risk between us; and (iii) enable us to perform the inspection for the agreed-upon fee.
-If you wish to eliminate this liquidated damages provision, we are willing to perform the inspection for an increased fee of $______, payable in advance.
+You waive any claim for consequential, exemplary, special, or incidental damages, or for the loss of the use of the home/building.
+You acknowledge that these liquidated damages are not a penalty, but that we intend them to: (i) reflect the fact that actual damages may be difficult or impractical to ascertain; (ii) allocate risk between us; and (iii) enable us to perform the inspection for the agreed-upon fee.
+If you wish to eliminate this liquidated damages provision, we are willing to perform the inspection for an increased fee of $_________, payable in advance.